MKesenheimer/weakinos/README.md

 removes the libraries in ./Tools.

-All parameters are read from a single slha-file in ./run.
+All parameters are read from a single slha-file in ./testrun.
 Runtime variables, such as integration points, number of events to generate, etc. has to be specified in powheg.input.
 If you want to change the Z-mass, Z-width or alpha_em you can do this in powheg.input, too.
 Please refer to the provided manual.

 ### Scripts

+We have added several helpful scripts to the whole package, which could be used to generate results or clean old runs.
+The most important one is ./Scripts/runparallel.sh, which is used to run the POWHEG-BOX-V2 executable totally automated in parallel mode.
+Type

+        $ ./runparallel.sh -h

+to get an overview of the functionality of the script.
+This script works even with the MOAB submitting system msub.

 If you want to run the Mathematica script ./Scripts/qqbchichib.m follow the instructions in ./Scripts/README.